shirha/oblivion/ns/readme.md

 When an ingredient name is clicked in the Filters panel it is toggle on and only recipes with that ingredient are displayed.
 Same for effects.
 When an ingredient name or effect is clicked in the Recipes panel that ingredient or effect is moved to the excluded list and those recipes are not shown anymore.

+The effects excluded pool is to allow you to search for recipes that don't have that effect.
+You are warned if you have an effect in the excluded pool with a pink<i>❗</i>to the right of the Recipe panel title.
+If you are trying to make the most expensive potions you don't want to be excluding any effects!

 The goal of the recipe finder is to make it easy to grind out the most expensive potions.
 When you run out of an ingredient at the top of the list just click it and it goes into the ingrdient excluded pool.